How to cut the costs of shared living

-Whether you've spent the first year tucked up in the warm bosom of university accommodation or you’re diving straight in from home, finding a shared house and all the extra responsibilities that it entails can be like walking through a minefield led by a man with one leg… tread carefully.
+Finding a shared house and managing all the extra costs that it entails can be like walking through a minefield on ice... tread carefully.

 Choose your housemates wisely

-A good friend is not always the same as a good housemate.
+A good friend isn't always the same as a good housemate.
 If you have to ask a friend for that £20 back over and over it’s likely they’ll be just as reluctant about household bills and expenses.

 Look in different areas to see what you can get for your money.
 Sometimes the sacrifice you make for not being within stumbling distance of your lecture hall can start to clock up as extra cash in your bank account.

-However if you’re dedicated to saving those pennies your housemates might consider reducing the rent one person pays if they have a significantly smaller room.
+However, if you’re dedicated to saving on your rent, your housemates might consider reducing the rent one person pays if they have a significantly smaller room.
 There’s no harm in asking.

 Viewings are also the time to find out what lies beneath the surface of a seemingly good deal.
 Go prepared with questions.
-Remember, knowledge is power.
+Here are a few to keep in mind.

-Find out more about how to go about viewing student accommodation.
+Find out more in our guide to viewing student accommodation.

 Check the contract

 Having chosen your palace, you are about to enter into a legal agreement.
-Before you put your X on the dotted line, be sure you've read the small print.
-There’s a reason this is repeated like a nagging mother; it’s common sense that few people listen to.
+Before you sign on the dotted line, be sure you've read the small print.
+There’s a reason this is repeated like a broken record; it’s common sense that few people listen to.

 Rent will become your most important financial responsibility but it isn’t your only concern.
-It does threaten to punch you in the face but there are a multitude of additional costs that will be aiming at your kidneys.
+It does threaten to punch you in the face but there's also a multitude of additional costs that will be aiming at your kidneys.